Homura Akemi: Critical response

 Homura's character has received largely positive reception.
 Her backstory revealed in episode 10 was highly lauded because of how it portrays her pain and struggle as well as explains her cold personality; multiple critics have also said it is the series' best episode.
 Critics also commended the character's complexity and tragedy, and have seen her as a sympathetic character.
 Critics have described her backstory as "outstanding", "compelling", and "haunting".
 Zac Bertschy of Anime News Network described Homura as the series' "most crucial" character, while Dan Barnett of UK Anime Network regarded her as the tragic heroine of the story.
 Ryotaro Aoki of Otaku USA also characterized her as "a stoic, justice-seeking righteous" character.
 THEM Anime Reviews reviewer Jacob Churosh said Homura's "mask of cool aloofness and brutal indifference crumbles in spectacular fashion [..] as we probe the depths of her history and begin to discover what tragedies caused Homura to don such a mask in the first place".
 Richard Eisenbeis of Kotaku said that after rewatching the series, "all the plot twists and character motivations [...] almost becomes a new story—not about Madoka but about Homura".
 He added "the story can be looked at as Homura being the only sane person in an insane world" and noted that "many of her lines have double meanings that can only be appreciated" with a second viewing.
 Hideaki Anno liked her backstory and the way she was depicted.
-Japanese critic Minori Ishida called Homura one of the "most complex" and "compelling" character in anime.
+Japanese critic Minori Ishida called Homura one of the "most complex" and "underrated" female characters in anime.
 Her self-sacrifice for Madoka and their tragic relationship has also been commended.
 Some critics have also commended Homura's "dark beauty" and "luxurious hair".